Mark Norell: Notable discoveries

-Mark Norell is the direct discoverer of the enigmatic theropod Shuvuuia, co-led the group that discovered Ukhaa Tolgod, the richest Cretaceous terrestrial vertebrate fossil locality in the world, discovered the first embryo of a theropod dinosaur, described a series of dinosaurs with feathers, and discovered the first direct evidence of dinosaur brooding.
+Mark Norell was the direct discoverer of the enigmatic theropod Shuvuuia, co-led the group that discovered Ukhaa Tolgod, the richest Cretaceous terrestrial vertebrate fossil locality in the world, discovered the first embryo of a theropod dinosaur, described a series of dinosaurs with feathers, and discovered the first direct evidence of dinosaur brooding.
 Norell's theoretical work has a focus of data evaluation in large cladistic sets, as well as fossil pattern estimation through phylogeny, in order to see trends in diversity and extinction.
 He has authored several papers that discuss the relationship between stratigraphic position and phylogenetic topology.

 Honors and distinctions

 In 1998, Norell was named a New York City Leader of the Year by the New York Times.
 In 2000, he was honored as a distinguished Alumnus of California State University Long Beach.
 His popular science book, Discovering Dinosaurs, won Scientific American's Young Readers Book of the Year Award.
 Another of his books for the general public, entitled A Nest of Dinosaurs, was given an Orbis Pictus Award by the National Council of Teachers.